 What is the female athlete triad?

-The female athlete triad (say: try-ad) is a health problem with three parts.
-The problem affects eating habits, menstrual periods, and bone strength.
-If you have the female athlete triad, you have stopped eating the right way.
-Your menstrual periods have stopped or become irregular.
-You also may have osteoporosis (say: oss-tee-oh-poor-oh-sis).
-This is a disease that makes your bones thin and weak so that they break easily.
-If you don't get treatment, the loss of bone strength may last forever.
+The female athlete triad is a disorder that has three parts.
+It affects (1) your eating habits, (2) your menstrual periods and (3) the strength of your bones.
+If you have the female athlete triad, you've stopped eating normally.
+Your menstrual periods have stopped or have become irregular.
+You may also have osteoporosis.
+This is a disease that makes your bones thin and weak.
+Without treatment, the loss of bone strength may last forever.

-Here are some risk factors for the female athlete triad:
+What are the risk factors for female athlete triad?

 Being a competitive athlete

 Playing sports that require you to check your weight often

 Not having time to spend with your friends because your sport takes up all your free time

 Exercising more than is necessary for your sport

 Being pushed by your coach or your parents to win at all costs

 What are the signs of female athlete triad?